Staff and board

 To reach Kirtan, send him an email

-Hamid is a part-time Community Animator at CSI Regent Park.
-He hails from the mountainous landlocked country at the heart of Asia, Afghanistan.
+Hamid hails from the mountainous landlocked country at the heart of Asia and an ancient focal point of the Silk Road, Afghanistan.
 Hamid has worked in capacity building projects in Afghanistan, and has now taken his very first steps in Canada at CSI.
 He shares CSI’s goal to change the world with the power of innovation.
 He finds hockey interesting, though it’s certainly not as exciting as Buzkashi, the Afghan national sport played on horseback using a headless goat instead of a puck.
 Hamid likes taking long walks to discover the city.
 He doesn’t quite get the jogging craze.
 When he finds spare time, he grabs his pencil, finds a photo of a person he likes, and draws it.

 Board of Directors